-The TSF will be produced in three stages, consisting of an initial area followed by two subsequent expansions.
+The TSF will be constructed in three stages, consisting of an initial area followed by two subsequent expansions, with a final footprint of 0.163km2.
 It will have an initial capacity of 0.97Mt followed by 1.73Mt and 2.56Mt creating a total storage capacity of 5.3Mt.
 Locally sourced rock will make up the zoned starter embankment at the toe of the facility, with upstream construction of compacted filtered tailings being used to develop the facility.
-The facility will be progressively closed and capped with a low permeability layer covered with waste rock to prevent erosion before cover with topsoil to encourage natural revegetation.
-At the time of closure only the third lift of the TSF will remain.
+The facility will be progressively closed and capped with an impermeable clay layer overlain by waste rock to prevent erosion before being covered with topsoil to encourage natural revegetation.
+At the time of closure only the third lift of the TSF will remain uncapped.